 The records relating to Aboriginal people held by the State Records Office are an important source of information for those interested in tracing their family history, as well as being a valuable historical resource.
-Some of these records are restricted if they contain personal and confidential information about individuals, and the SRO works with the Department of Aboriginal Affairs' Aboriginal History Research Unit to provide appropriate access to restricted records.
+Some of these records are restricted if they contain personal and confidential information about individuals, and the SRO works with the Department of Local Government, Sport and Cultural Industries' Aboriginal History Research Unit to provide appropriate access to restricted records.

 Warning: Like many other Australian libraries, archives and information services, the State Records Office (SRO) recognises that the State Archives Collection contains materials that may be potentially upsetting and offensive to Indigenous people.
 Being essentially an historical collection, such materials may use racist, sexist, derogatory, abusive and/or comprise insensitive terminology.
 The SRO has a responsibility to preserve and make accessible this documentary heritage in all its forms to support various types of research, and to reveal the actions of the past that have impacted on Western Australia’s Aboriginal communities, families and individuals.
 In doing so the SRO also acknowledges that accessing some of this material can be confronting for Indigenous clients.